opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/as_group_v1.md

   The system supports up to five networks.
 The networks object structure is documented below.

-* `security_groups` - (Required) An array of one or more security group IDs to associate with the group.
-The security_groups object structure is documented below.
+* `security_groups` - (Required) An array of security group IDs to associate with the group.
+  A maximum of one security group can be selected.
+The `security_groups` object structure is documented below.

 * `vpc_id` - (Required) The VPC ID.
 Changing this creates a new group.